- A large artwork at the intersection of Great North Road, Railside Ave and Ratanui Street.

 How long will the trial last?

-The trial is planned to be in place for approx three months from April-June 2021.
+The trial is planned to be in place for approx two months from May-July 2021.
 Towards the end of this trial a decision will be made as to the future of the trial.
 Some elements may be transitioned into more permanent changes if they are deemed successful.

 This is the first I’ve heard of it.
 When was the consultation?